Vaei/PushPawn/README.md

 ### Pusher
 This is the Pawn that is pushing the other player.
 Implementing `IPusherTarget`.
 Under the Standard Use Case this is an AI Character.

-## Warning
-This has only been tested for a single use case: An AI controlled ACharacter pushing a player controlled ACharacter.
-No other use-case has currently been tested as of the time of writing this.

-The content is only supported by Unreal Engine 5.2 and up.
-However, there is probably nothing stopping you from mimicking the blueprints and only making use of the source code.

-## Limitations
-If the capsule dimensions change between prediction frames it can desync.
-For most of us sending this data is an unnecessary cost, but if you need to do it, add the capsule `HalfHeight` and/or `Radius` to `FPushOption` and send it along with `IPusheeInstigator::GatherPushOptions`, however this may not be sufficient on it's own!
-Check where the `UCapsuleComponent` getters are being used and replace these too.
-Any data NOT send through the `FPushOption` is very unlikely to be predicted.

-This may also not be sufficient as it remains untested.

 ## Abilities